 If you have type 2 diabetes, your doctor might prescribe insulin therapy to help manage your blood sugar levels.
-Insulin is a hormone that’s produced in the pancreas.
+Insulin is a hormone that the pancreas produces.
 It regulates blood sugar levels and allows your body to convert sugar into energy.

-People with type 2 diabetes are still able to make insulin, but the body doesn’t use it effectively.
+People with type 2 diabetes can still make insulin, but the body doesn’t use it effectively.
 That’s why some people with type 2 diabetes need to take prescription insulin.

 There are multiple types of insulin available.
-The four main types are:
+But the four main insulin types are:

-Insulin can’t be taken in pill-form because your digestive system would break it down in the same way that you digest food.
-That means the insulin wouldn’t make it to your bloodstream where it’s needed.
+It is impossible to take insulin in pill form because your digestive system would break it down in the same way that you digest food.
+That means the insulin wouldn’t make it to your bloodstream where you need it.

 Depending on your health history, your doctor might prescribe one type of insulin or multiple types of insulin.
 Some people also try an approach called “combination therapy.”
 This involves taking both insulin and non-insulin oral medications.